In my mentorship program, one of the recurring topics I discuss is how to be more powerful and influential with others at work.

 Power, respect, and influence.

 These are all recurring themes that I discuss in the regular video conferences I have with members of my mentorship program.
-If you’d like to learn more about it, complete the form below to be notified about the next opportunity to enroll, coming up later this month.
+If you’d like to learn more about it, complete the form below to be notified about the next opportunity to enroll, coming up soon.

 We’ll never spam you or share your email.
 Unsubscribe at any time.